Microway was incorporated in July, 1982 to develop, produce, and market software for the Intel 8087 coprocessor in the IBM PC.

 2020

-In May Microway becomes a launch NPN Deep Learning partner for the DGX A100 AI System.
+In May Microway becomes a launch NPN Deep Learning partner for the NVIDIA DGX A100 AI System.
 Shortly thereafter Microway delivers the first DGX A100 systems to a higher education institution, University of Florida.

 After successful deliveries of DGX Systems in 2019 to Milwaukee School of Engineering, Oregon State University, Clemson University, and Stevens Institute of Technology, Microway is for a second time named NVIDIA NPN Americas Higher Education Partner of the Year.